cdavislab/multispectral-analysis/.github/README.md

 # Multispectral Analysis

-Multispectral Analysis is a graphical user interface (GUI) application designed to facilitate the ratioing of two images and analyze the differences between them.
-This tool is particularly useful for scientific and technical fields where image analysis is crucial.
+Multispectral Analysis is a graphical user interface (GUI) application designed to facilitate the batch analysis for custom imaging pipelines.

 ## Features

 - **CSV to Image Conversion**: Convert CSV files to images with scalebars.
+- **Custom Analysis Pipelines**: Design reusuable analysis pipelines with modular arithmetic.
 - **Image Ratioing**: Ratio two images together to analyze differences.
 - **Result Display**: Display the results individually or as groups.
 - **Histogram Display**: Display data as either images or histograms